jungcheolkwon/f5-bigip/README.md

 You can use all of the defaults parameters for your testing after some files updating like blueprint.tf, output.tf under each blueprint_networking directories where you want to add BIG-IP with main module file for F5BIG-IP.

 If you want to add BIG-IP into blueprint_networking_shared_egress and blueprint_networking_shared_transit, <br>you need to edit 2 files (blueprint.tf, output.tf) in the each directory and add F5BIGIP_Egress.tf, F5BIGIP_Transit.tf in landingzone_vdc_demo directory.<br>
-Of course, you can use your won module name not use them(F5BIGIP_Egress.tf, F5BIGIP_Transit.tf).
+Of course, you can use your won module's name not use them(F5BIGIP_Egress.tf, F5BIGIP_Transit.tf).

-So, let's see example lines for each file.
+So, let's see example lines for each file.(you can copy and paste all lines from ##start of testing to ##end of testing for each file) <br>
 ## blueprint_networking_shared_egress
  - add following lines in blueprint.tf